By Marika Sboros

 - The HPCSA Registrar can on his/her own accord institute an investigation under Reg Sec 41 (A) (5) (c), “If the registrar deems it necessary for the achievement of the objects of this Act, he or she may institute or cause to be instituted an investigation…. into a charge, complaint or allegation of unprofessional conduct by a registered person”

-Van der Nest said that to make a ruling, Adams and her committee had to know whether the HPCSA was dealing with a complaint and not merely a “query”.
+To make a ruling, Adams and her committee had to know whether the HPCSA was dealing with a complaint and not merely a “query”, Van der Nest told me.
 They also had to know who had lodged it.